 Moacir dos Anjos, ‘The Cat’s Smile’, Jac Leirner, Pinacoteca do Estado de São Paulo 2012

-White Cube Mason’s Yard is pleased to present ‘Junkie’, an exhibition by Jac Leirner.
-Although the sculptures and photography in this exhibition are new, they have their origins at a point in time around 30 years ago when Leirner began to keep the ephemera and objects, some of which are associated with her addiction to drugs.
-Gathered over several years, the objects used in these new works were assembled and photographed during a cocaine binge over three nights in 2010.
+White Cube Mason’s Yard presented ‘Junkie’, an exhibition by Jac Leirner.
+Although the sculptures and photography in this exhibition was new, they had their origins at a point in time around 30 years ago when Leirner began to keep the ephemera and objects, some of which are associated with her addiction to drugs.
+Gathered over several years, the objects used in these works were assembled and photographed during a cocaine binge over three nights in 2010.

 Leirner’s varied work includes sculpture, painting, installation, and works on paper, frequently featuring the residual matter that surrounds us in everyday life, re-presented to create new and unexpected associations.
 Stickers, turnbuckles, rulers, plastic bags, business cards, cigarette ends and even bank notes make their appearance in her sculptures, where they are amassed together to form a visual compendia, removed but not entirely dislocated from their original function.

 In this exhibition Leirner continued to explore themes key to her work, including referencing specific moments in art history, particularly Brazilian Modernism.
 In this new series of photographs, small, surreal sculptures carved from lumps of cocaine, including a beautiful miniature head and a tiny heart are juxtaposed with objects found around the artist’s house, such as dice, razor blades and tweezers.
 Printed onto strips of plywood, the images are laid out in a line, mnemonically, and presented horizontally along the wall, creating a series of associations and narratives that charts the passing of time and the haze and energy associated with taking drugs.